edwardlie/JavaAPI-Margin-and-Markup-Determination/README.md

 # JavaAPI
 Margin and Markup Determination
 To use this application, download Eclipse IDE, Apache Tomcat server, and all packages in folder.
-Run in server when running application and use link provided in .java. code to access web page.
+Run in server when running application and use link provided in .java code to access web page.

 Summary of project: Application takes company name, revenue, and cost of goods and services and calculates profit and markup information.